Daniel-Mietchen/events/ECSA-2018-IAS.md

 # About

 This file hosts a submission to the European Citizen Science Association (ECSA) [conference](https://www.ecsa-conference.eu/) on 3-5 June 2018 in Geneva.
 It was submitted by the 21 January 2018 deadline under the "Scientific literacy" theme.
+On March 27, I was notified by the organizers that the session had been put on a waitlist:
+> For now, we cannot include your contribution with the Title “A framework for co-creating citizen science projects with school students” (ID285) in our programme.
+However, if any of the slots should become available within the next few weeks we would be happy to contact you again.

 # Title